 The script directory contains a set of scripts that can be used to recreate the delivered projects.
-Details on how to run the scripts to reproduce the pipeline products are given ALMA Pipeline Quickstart Guide available at http://almascience.org/documents-and-tools/pipeline-documentation-archive.
+Details on how to run the scripts to reproduce the pipeline products are given in the User's Guide in the ALMA Pipeline Documentation available at http://almascience.org/documents-and-tools/pipeline-documentation-archive.
 Note that, in the case of pipeline imaging, the scriptForImaging.py is a null script.
 For manually calibrated data, scripts for each execution can be found in the files <Execution Block UID>.scriptForCalibration.py.

 The product directory contains the image products.
 The number of products supplied depends on the process used.
 Fully manual calibration and imaging makes a subset of products tuned to the PI request, usually at the "bandwidth for sensitivity" picked by the PI in the OT.
 Similarly, datasets that have been imaged manually contain these tuned products, and also images of the phase and bandwidth calibrators made by the pipeline.
 Data that have been imaged by the pipeline contain a standard set of image products, including continuum and a cube for each spectral window, made at the native resolution in the LSRK velocity frame.
 Details of the image products are given below: